NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 We like tests (especially integration tests), so please make sure you thoroughly test your code.
 Prior to making a Pull Request make sure that ALL tests pass:
-1. Run all services tests
+1. Run all service tests
 1. Run all Cypress tests

 Provide the following properties to run the service tests against PostgreSQL: